paynow/Paynow-NodeJS-SDK/README.md

     // The phone number making payment
     '0777000000',

     // The mobile money method to use.
-Don't say you heard it from me 'ecocash'
+    'ecocash'

 ).then(function(response) {